LUISS-Finance-Club/Forwd/README.md

 This app is built as a mini app on Base (a layer-2 network).
 This README documents how to run, test, and develop the project.

-you can view it here: https://prestake-navy.vercel.app/ (OPTIMIZED FOR MOBILE)
+you can view it here: forwd.vercel.app (OPTIMIZED FOR MOBILE)

 or watch a demo here: https://youtube.com/shorts/MDHS5n-qiKg?si=G3JYdruxRd1nBdhQ